material-motion/material-motion/specifications/runtime/named-plans.md

 Plans must conform to the NamedPlan type in order to indicate that they support being registered as named plans to a transaction.

-## Transaction specification
+# Scheduler specification

-Transactions support named add/remove operations.
+Schedulers support named plans.
+Named plans are plans with a name associated via the transaction.

-**Named add API**: Provide an API for `add` and `remove` with a name argument.
+**Named APIs**: Provide an `addPlan` and `removePlan` API with a name argument.

-Note that the plan type should be a `NamedPlan`.
+Note that the plan type must be a `NamedPlan`.
 Motion family designers use this type to indicate which plans support being named.

 Example pseudo-code:

-    class Transaction {
+    class Scheduler {
-      function add(plan: NamedPlan, withName: String, to: Target) function removePlan(named: String, fromTarget: Target)
+      function addPlan(NamedPlan, named: String, to: Target)
+      function removePlan(named: String, from: Target)
     }

     # Associate a named plan with a target.
-    transaction.add(plan: plan, withName: name, to: target)
+    scheduler.addPlan(plan, named: name, to: target)

     # Remove any named plan from a target.
-    transaction.removePlan(named: name, fromTarget: target)
+    scheduler.removePlan(named: name, from: target)

-**Order**: Maintain order of named operations.

-Last operation wins in a given transaction.

-# Scheduler specification

-Schedulers support named plans.
-Named plans are plans with a name associated via the transaction.

-**Target-scoped names**: Names are scoped to the target.
+**Target-scoped names**: Names are scoped to a target.

-Imagine there are two targets, Apple and Orange.
-We can add an Eat plan named "action" to Apple and a Peel plan named "action" to Orange.
+The scheduler maintains a separate named plan mapping for each target.

 **Remove-then-add**: Two things happen when a named plan is committed: